dmerejkowsky/blog/content/post/0095-my-blogging-flow-part-1-under-the-hood.md

 After a while, I was getting tired with `blackburn`.
 Its CSS files were not easy to edit, it also had big dependencies like `font-awesome` or Yahoo's `Pure CSS`.

 So I switched to [minio](https://themes.gohugo.io/minimo/), which is the theme I still use today.
-It uses `sass` instead of pure `CSS`, and its sources are neatly organized.
+It uses `Sass` instead of pure `CSS`, and its sources are neatly organized.
 Plus, it comes with a nicely configured toolchain, which allows to get feedback on changes made to the theme instantly.

 ## Source organization